firo1919/Hangman/README.md

 ## Customization

-The game uses a list of words that can be customized by editing the `words.txt` file in the `src` directory.
+The game uses a list of words that can be customized by editing the `words.txt` file.
 Each word should be on a separate line.